 The FNLMA is still part of the Indian Act.
 Therefore, communities do not have “ownership rights” over houses and land.
 They are still bound to Indian Act regulations, but within those constraints, Bands can administer land how they want.

-In this scenario, there are still clear and restrictive boundaries, but the Band has authority to make decisions about land-zoning and tenure within the reserve without permission from the Crown.
+In this scenario, there are still clear and restrictive boundaries, but the Band has authority to make decisions about lands and tenure within the reserve without permission from the Crown.
 Because of this delegation of authority, housing governance can be managed much more effectively than in the sole Indian Act scenario above.
-The FNLMA also allows Bands to designate lands more easily, including for example as lease land.

 Osoyoos Indian Band, for example, is under the FNLMA.
 They built a local business model that includes 13 businesses within the tourism and services industries, as well as a property-tax regime within the reserve space.
 With 540 members, unemployment rate is under 3% and 20% of the members are in leadership positions.
 While such models can potentially allow Nations to economically prosper, there is no guarantee of cultural legitimacy or sustainability in their implementation.